rbirksteiner/azure-content-nlnl/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-curl-rest.md

-﻿<properties
+<properties
     pageTitle="Create Hadoop, HBase, or Storm clusters on Linux in HDInsight using cURL and the Azure REST API | Microsoft Azure" description="Learn how to create Linux-based HDInsight clusters using cURL, Azure Resource Manager templates, and the Azure REST API.
-You can specify the cluster type (Hadoop, HBase, or Storm,) or use scripts to install custom components." services="hdinsight" documentationCenter="" authors="Blackmist" manager="paulettm" editor="cgronlun"
+You can specify the cluster type (Hadoop, HBase, or Storm,) or use scripts to install custom components." services="hdinsight"
+    documentationCenter=""
+    authors="Blackmist"
+    manager="paulettm"
+    editor="cgronlun"
     tags="azure-portal"/>

 <tags
     ms.service="hdinsight"
     ms.devlang="na"
     ms.topic="article"
     ms.tgt_pltfrm="na"
     ms.workload="big-data"
     ms.date="12/04/2015"
     ms.author="larryfr"/>

 #Create Linux-based clusters in HDInsight using cURL and the Azure REST API